 So what do we understand by liking?
 Simply it means that your buyers approve of your products.
 No doubt, the term liking is crucial.

-When your customers like you as a company and your products, they would regularly purchase from you and wait for the upcoming products you would launch.
+When your customers like you and your products, they regularly purchase from you and wait for the upcoming products you launch.

-One trick that the brands apply to like their products more is they hire celebrities.
-The people who love a specific celebrity would most likely buy products that the celebrity endorsing.
+One trick that the brands apply to like their products more is hiring celebrities.
+The people who love a specific celebrity would most likely buy products the celebrity is endorsing.

 4. Authority

-As a seller, when you hire or evoke figures such as celebrity or experts or a memory, people tend to relate your product or company to that person or the experience.
+As a seller, when you hire or evoke figures such as celebrities or experts or a memory, people tend to relate your product or company to that person or the experience.

 So, when you connect your brand with an authoritative figure, you can expect buyers who follow that person or that event.
 This way, you would also create an authoritative entity for yourself.